SCRIPTURE OR MYTH?

 Since today’s theologians get around such scriptural warnings by claiming that the individual never was actually saved to begin with, let us think about this.
 Was the man in Corinth ever considered to be a member of the assembly of Corinthians saints?

-Sufficient to such a man is this punishment, which was inflicted of many.
-So contrariwise ye ought rather to forgive him, and comfort him, lest perhaps such a one should be swallowed up with overmuch sorrow.
+so that, on the contrary, you ought rather to forgive and comfort him, lest perhaps such a one be swallowed up with too much sorrow.
 (II Corinthians 2:6,7)

 Is there any scriptural indication that this man had not been saved while he was practicing incest and now that he had repented he had become a true Christian?
 This is the argument currently employed to prove that a true Christian cannot come under the judgment of God no matter what he does.
 The idea is that a genuine Christian would never commit incest.
 The truth is, the churches of today are filled with sinning believers.
 Are we to claim that none of them are true Christians?